The 6 Best Cellphone Plans of 2021: How To Save on Your Cell Bill

-Finding a new cellphone plan can be a confusing undertaking.
+Choosing the best cellphone plan can be a confusing undertaking.
 Every carrier seems to have the best deal ever — until you read the fine print.
-Since the best plan for you depends on how you use it, GOBankingRates researched the best unlimited data plans, best phone plans for one person, best prepaid cellphone plans and more.
-Take a look at all your options so you can save on the best plan for you.
+Since the best plan for you depends on how you use it, GOBankingRates researched the best unlimited data plans, best cellphone plans for one person, best prepaid cellphone plans and more.
+Take a look at the following six options so you can save on the best plan for you.

 1. Best High-End Plan: AT&T

 - Plan Name: AT&T Unlimited & More Premium

 - Monthly Cost: $45 per month for one line, $75 per month per line for four lines

 This is the gold standard of cellphone plans and one of the best unlimited cellphone plans in terms of features.
 You get unlimited talk, text and data throughout the U.S., Canada and Mexico; high-definition streaming at 1080p quality; over 35 channels of live TV plus on-demand; and your choice of HBO, Cinemax, Showtime, Starz, VRV, Amazon Music Unlimited or Pandora Premium.

 To get the prices shown, you need to sign up for autopay and paperless billing.
 If you want the best of everything and don’t want to have to worry about how much data you’re using, this is the plan for you.